-Furthermore, these pollutants continue to accumulate throughout the lifetime of the animal, so more and more toxins build up within their (read our) system, where they can cause adverse health effects, reproductive problems, growth defects, immune deficiencies and cancer.
+Furthermore, these pollutants continue to accumulate throughout the animal’s lifetime, so more and more toxins build up within their (read our) system, where they can cause adverse health effects, reproductive problems, growth defects, immune deficiencies, and cancer.

 What Can You Do?